Gender disparity in tech starts early

 When we started collecting data back in February 2016, we saw that roughly 75% of enrolments are boys and 25% are girls.
-We spent a year working hard to get the numbers even.
-Now, in June 2017 we have 60% boys and 40% girls.
+We worked hard to get the numbers even.
+Now, in January 2023 we have 60% boys and 40% girls.
 We still have a way to go.
 Surprisingly (or not), the boy-to-girl ratio for Coding Kids is very similar to other coding clubs around Australia.
 So, let’s work together to get girls coding.

 Original post below.

 It has only been seven months since we launched Coding Kids.
 It’s still too early to make any conclusions, but our data shows that 75% of enrolments are boys and 25% are girls.
 Surprisingly (or not), the boy-to-girl ratio for Coding Kids is very similar to other coding clubs and children’s cricket clubs around Australia.

 We only do a small amount of marketing.
 Our marketing messages are not intended to target boys.
 We also re-post other content we find on Facebook, which may be skewed to attract a male audience.
 At the same time we don’t believe that we need to sell stories about ballerinas and princesses covered from head to toe in pink to signal that creating and designing digital projects are also for girls.